andrew-a-hale/billionrows/README.md

 ## Generator

-A Go binary to generate a billion row text file (csv with 1 column) of integers.
+A Go binary to generate a billion row text file (csv with 2 columns) of keys and integers.

 ## Aggregate